26 EPIC Mountain Elopement Locations, Mountain Elopement Packages, and More Info!

 One final note on mountain elopements: Self solemnization!

 When it comes to adventure elopements, I don’t think any couple should be held back by the legal paperwork!
-Many couples choose to have their ceremony and sign their legal paperwork on different days for any number of reasons.
+Many couples choose to have their commitment ceremony and sign their legal paperwork on different days for any number of reasons.

 But if you absolutely want to sign your legal paperwork on the day you get married, you’ll need to consider the state laws where you are eloping.
 States have various requirements regarding officiants and/or witnesses, which means that you may need to have an officiant or witness with you.